Coding-band/Honkai-Stargazer/composeApp/src/commonMain/kotlin/ui/navigation/NavigationPreCompose.txt

  * @param options The navigation options.
  */
-//This should not be there, but CharacterCard need it in clickable, without using @Composable ... lateinit var navigatorInstance : NavHostController
+//This should not be there, but CharacterCard need it in clickable, without using @Composable ... lateinit var navigatorInstance : Navigator

-private lateinit var hazeStateRoot : HazeState
+private lateinit var hazeStateRoot : HazeState private lateinit var swipeProperties: SwipeProperties private lateinit var navTransition : NavTransition

 /**
  * Only usage : For GlobalBackground check whether should blur the background